Alma Eko, Productos Ecológicos libres de Plásticos. Alma Eko

 Lavender or tea tree essential oil can be added for additional antibacterial properties.

-And if there is also a difficult stain, you can add baking soda .
+And if there is also a stubborn stain, you can add baking soda .

 Precautions before use:

-Always mix with warm water to dissolve completely.
+Always mix with warm water so that it dissolves completely.

 Keep out of reach of children and pets